spgyip/redis-c-cluster/README.md

 # redis-c-cluster

-A c++ client library supports redis cluster, inspired by [redis-rb-cluster].
+A c++ client library, based on hiredis, inspired by [redis-rb-cluster], supports redis cluster.
-Based on hiredis for redis implement.
+The library will cache slots data locally, refresh it when change happens, and handle redirections for redis's MOVED and ASK.

 [redis-rb-cluster]: https://github.com/antirez/redis-rb-cluster

 # Current support

 Multi-keys commands are not supported yet.
-It'll be the future issue.
+It'll be in the future issue.
 Currently supported commands as followed.
 * GET
 * SET